stt-datacore/website/static/crew/riley_frazier_crew.md

 name: Riley Frazier
 rarity: 4
 series: voy
-memory_alpha: voy
+memory_alpha:
 bigbook_tier: 12
 events: 5
 in_portal: true
 published: true
 ---

-Minor voyage opportunities.
+Minor voyage opportunities early on.
 Necessary for a collection that still requires a legendary to complete.